uwx-node-modules/fsxt/README.md

 systems (NFS, SMB, etc), or host file systems when using virtualization software such as Vagrant, Docker, etc.

-You can still use `fs.watchFile`, which uses stat polling, but it is slower and less reliable.
+It is still possible to use `fs.watchFile()`, which uses stat polling, but this method is slower and less reliable.

 #### Inodes

 <!--type=misc-->

-On Linux and OS X systems, `fs.watch()` resolves the path to an [inode][] and watches the inode.
+On Linux and macOS systems, `fs.watch()` resolves the path to an [inode][] and watches the inode.
 If the watched path is deleted and recreated, it is assigned a new inode.
 The watch will emit an event for the delete but will continue watching the *original* inode.
 Events for the new inode will not be emitted.
 This is expected behavior.

+In AIX, save and close of a file being watched causes two notifications - one for adding new content, and one for truncation.
+Moreover, save and close operations on some platforms cause inode changes that force watch operations to become invalid and ineffective.
+AIX retains inode for the lifetime of a file, that way though this is different from Linux / macOS, this improves the usability of file watching.
+This is expected behavior.

 #### Filename Argument

 <!--type=misc-->

-Providing `filename` argument in the callback is only supported on Linux and Windows.
+Providing `filename` argument in the callback is only supported on Linux, macOS, Windows, and AIX.
 Even on supported platforms, `filename` is not always guaranteed to be provided.
 Therefore, don't assume that `filename` argument is always provided in the callback, and have some fallback logic if it is null.

 ```js
 fs.watch('somedir', (eventType, filename) => {